 Homebuilding permit activity in Orlando continues to increase from its lowest levels in decades, with the mix of permits issued gradually moving toward multi-family housing as available land slowly decreases.
 JBREC forecasts single-family construction to rebound from trough levels during the housing correction.
 Single-family homebuilding permits had fallen to 3,707 units in 2009, but rose to 7,322 in 2012, and to 9,007 units during the twelve months ended June 30, 2013.
-Single-family homebuilding permits are expected to account for roughly 60% of the total residential construction activity from 2013 through 2015, rising to 14,000 permits projected for 2015.
-In contrast, multifamily permits totaled 6,525 units in during the twelve-months ended June 30, 2013 and are projected to rise to 9,000 by 2015.
+Single-family homebuilding permits are expected to account for roughly 60% of the total residential construction activity from 2013 through 2015, rising to 14,000 permits in during the twelve-months ended June 30, 2013 and are projected to rise to 9,000 by 2015.